How Important is Keeping Shabbat Holy?

 Sunday worship is like idol worship, as both involve false worship and breaking the law of God.
 God said, “Six days shalt thou labor and do all they work, but the seventh day is the Sabbath of the Lord thy God; in it thou shall not do any work.”
 (Ex.
 20:9-10) So Sunday is for work not worship!
 If an idol worshiper came to the true God would he continue to worship the false idol as well?
 No!
 Neither do we want to continue to worship on the false day of the Sun after we learn about the true Sabbath of the Lord our God who never changes!
 (Malachi 3:6) The question arises, Will we follow God or man?
 A. “We ought to obey God rather than men.”
 Acts 5:29

-Q: Isn’t it enough that we have faith in Jesus?
+Q: Isn’t it enough that we have faith in God?

 James said, “faith without works is dead.”
 Jms.
-2:17, and Jesus said if we love Him, we will keep His commandments.
+2:17, and Yeshua said if we love Him, we will keep His commandments.
 Jn.14:15

 Q: How are we to keep the Seventh day Sabbath?